 - The importance of political awareness and an understanding of the individual’s experience, personal beliefs and values in the problems of living.

-In addition to the above, we also offer an exam group for the CTA exam.
-This is an agenda driven group where the focus is solely on writing the CTA written exam and preparing for the oral exam.
+In addition to the above, we also offer an online Exam Preparation Group for the CTA exam.
+This is an agenda driven group meeting 10 days per year where the focus is solely on writing the CTA written exam and preparing for the oral exam.